Unity Mitford: Arrival in Germany

 Mitford's grandfather, Bertram Freeman-Mitford, had been a friend of Richard Wagner, one of Hitler's idols, and had written introductions to two works of Houston Stewart Chamberlain.
 Dalley says, "Hitler was extremely superstitious, and he believed that Unity was sort of sent to him, it was destined."
 Mitford subsequently received invitations to party rallies and state occasions and was described by Hitler as "a perfect specimen of Aryan womanhood".

 Hitler and Mitford became close, with Hitler reportedly playing Mitford off against his new girlfriend, Eva Braun, apparently to make her jealous.
 Braun wrote of Mitford in her diary: "She is known as the Valkyrie and looks the part, including her legs.
 I the mistress of the greatest man in Germany and the whole world, I sit here waiting while the sun mocks me through the window panes."
 Braun regained Hitler's attention after an attempted suicide and Mitford learned from this that desperate measures were often needed to capture the Führer's attention.
+During this period, Mitford was also courted by Nazi supporter Count János Almásy, who supposedly could not understand why she rejected his advances.

 Mitford attended the Hitler Youth festival in Hesselberg with Hitler's friend Julius Streicher, where she gave a virulently anti-semitic speech.
 She subsequently repeated these sentiments in an open letter to Streicher's paper, Der Stürmer, which read: "The English have no notion of the Jewish danger.
 Our worst Jews work only behind the scenes.
 We think with joy of the day when we will be able to say England for the English!
 Out with the Jews!
 Heil Hitler!
 P.S. please publish my name in full, I want everyone to know I am a Jew hater."
-The letter caused public outrage in Britain, but Hitler rewarded her with an engraved golden swastika badge, a private box at the 1936 Berlin Olympics, and a ride in a party Mercedes to the Bayreuth Festival.
+Hitler rewarded her with an engraved golden swastika badge, a private box at the 1936 Berlin Olympics, and a ride in a party Mercedes to the Bayreuth Festival.
+"Fascist tourism" to Germany and Italy also became popular among British women rank and file members of the fascist movement, following Unity's example.